401K, IRA, Simple IRA, SEP-IRA, Solo-401k, Annuities & CD's

 If you need money for some reason down the road, it is possible to get short term loans against a Solo-401k.
 You can usually borrow up to half the balance and take five years to pay it back.
 However, borrowing from a retirement account is never recommended.
 Not all firms will allow you to borrow, so you may want to inquire before you choose the one to work with.

-You can only use the instant loans option for you and a spouse with no employees.
+You can only borrow this type of loan for you and a spouse with no employees.
 It is also not the best option if you still have another job since all contributions count for your total regardless of the kind of 401k plan.

 This is the option you want to consider if you have a few employees.
 You can contribute as both an employer and an employee; your employer amount will be the same for all employees.
 As an employee, you can select how much you want to put into your account.
 This is a nice choice if you want to offer a retirement plan as a benefit for your employees.